 So what we’re aiming for is a way to skip over any disputes involving facts that are: known to all parties, relevant, and uncontested.
 They can also be used to authenticate a document before trial.
 Effective use of RFAs can help narrow issues in a case and avoid any arguing over proof at trial.

 The reason RFAs are on my mind is because I read a post over at Evan Schaffer’s Trial Practice Tips Blog where he highlighted a post by attorney Gregory S. Forman who had recently written about his take on RFAs:

 …the ideal request to admit is: 1) not trivial; 2) not already acknowledged; and 3) narrow enough that an admission is useful but a denial is subject to impeachment.
 A request to admit that one in an unfit parent might better be reframed as “admit or deny that your untreated mental health disorder placed the minor child in danger on [date].”

 Which is sound advice.
 But even with that being said it can be tough to find a place to start if you are new to drafting RFAs.
-A solid piece of advice I received from an experienced lawyer was that a good place to start when drafting RFAs is to look at the Pattern Jury Instructions for your claim.
+A solid piece of advice I received from an experienced lawyer: a good place to start when drafting RFAs is the Pattern Jury Instructions for your claim.
 For example, here in Alabama, the Pattern Jury Instructions for Defamation are as follows (in abbreviated fashion):

 - The plaintiff has the burden of proving that the statement that is complained of was false regarding the plaintiff.